 - The accessible parts become hot during operation.
 Never touch the hot parts.
 Keep children at a safe distance. - When you open the appliance door, hot steam can escape.
 Steam may not be visible, depending on its temperature.
 When opening, do not stand too close to the appliance.
 Open the appliance door carefully.
-Keep children away. - Water in a hot cooking compartment may create hot steam.
-Never pour water into the hot cooking compartment.
+Keep children away.

+Water in a hot cooking compartment may create hot steam.
+Never pour water into the cooking compartment when the cooking compartment is hot.

 - Scratched glass in the appliance door may develop into a crack.
 Do not use a glass scraper, sharp or abrasive cleaning aids or detergents. - The hinges on the appliance door move when opening and closing the door, and you may be trapped.
-Keep your hands away from the hinges.
+Keep your hands away from the hinges. - Components inside the appliance door may have sharp edges.
+Wear protective gloves.